TNolan01/Cold_Store/README.md

 <li>Length of the coldroom in metres.</li>
 <li>Width of the coldroom in metres.</li>
 <li>Height of the coldroom in metres.</li>
-<li>The program then displays the entered data back to the user to confirm is its correct.
-If the user enters yes then the program continues, if not the user is asked to input the correct data.</li>
+<li>The program then displays the entered data back to the user to confirm if it is correct.
+If the user enters yes then the program continues, if not the user is asked to input the correct measurements.</li>
 </ul>
 <br>
 <p align ="center">
 <img title="intro" alt="screen shot of intro screen" src="images/readme_images/data_entry.png">
 </p>
 <ul>
-<li>If the user confirms the data entered is correct then the program calculates room volume and surface area of the the roof, walls and ceilings.</li>
+<li>If the user confirms the data entered is correct then the program calculates room volume and surface area of the roof, walls and ceilings.</li>
 </ul>
 <br>
 <p align ="center">
 <img title="step2" alt="screen shot of step 2 screen" src="images/readme_images/step2.png"></p>
 <br>
 <ul>
-<li>The user now inputs the temperature in celsius which is required in the room. </li>
+<li>The user now inputs the temperature in Celsius which is required in the room. </li>
-<li>Users are presented with the four choices for the insulated panel of which the room is constructed.
+<li>User is presented with the four choices for the insulated panel of which the room is constructed.
 The program looks for an option between 1 and 4.</li>
 <li>Once the panel size is selected the user then confirms if the room has an insulated floor with a yes or no selection.</li>
 </ul>
 <br>